 Current Procurement policy and processes

-- We require our suppliers to maintain their standards while supplying us.
-We have a variety of channels both internally and externally facing which facilitate the raising of concerns over supplier behaviour.
+• We require our suppliers and their supply chains to maintain their standards while supplying us.
+We have a variety of channels both internal and external facing which facilitate the raising of concerns over supplier behaviour.

 Identifying and Managing Risk

-- British Council has used publicly available international data on modern slavery and analysed spend to identify our highest risk categories of spend as defined below.
+• British Council continues to use publicly available international data on modern slavery and analysed spend to identify our highest risk categories of spend as defined below.

 - Building operations (including security, cleaning, catering, maintenance, gardening); and